michalroots/michalroots.github.io/_posts/2022-04-18-personal-website-flow.md

 To give context, we need to return to the poem.

 I was editing it so I can get it ready for a spoken word collaboration with [João Moreira] - one of the two Portuguese men whom I connected with deeply many years back in Albania, and on my return to Edinburgh which was my home at the time, I immediately booked my tickets to Portugal to fly there 2 months later.
-It turned out that I'd find a Lover I would spend 8 years together with, and eventually move to Portugal, where I'm living now (although it's not the continental part of Portugal).
+It turned out that I'd find a Person I would spend 8 years together with, and eventually move to Portugal, where I'm living now (although it's not the continental part of Portugal).

 Okay, tangent finished.
 It's still random.
 Forgive me.